 Drop Traffic: GA drops traffic.

-Forwarding rules of TCP and UDP listeners
+Forwarding rules of TCP listeners

-ImportantWhen you add a forwarding rule for a TCP or UDP listener, make sure that the backend service to which traffic is forwarded is an HTTPS service.
+ImportantWhen you add a forwarding rule for a TCP listener, make sure that the backend service to which traffic is forwarded is an HTTPS service.
 Otherwise, the forwarding rule does not take effect.

 Parameter